-In addition, it’s necessary for your hedgehog to get some exercise each day to keep him nice and healthy and to avoid becoming overweight.
-Below, we’ll discuss simple ways to play with your hedgie and allow him to get the right exercise.
+Below, I’ll discuss simple ways to play with your hedgie and allow him to get the proper exercise.

-With all those quills, it’s easiest to pick up a hedgehog from underneath to avoid getting poked or harming your hedgie.
+With all those quills, picking up a hedgehog from underneath is the easiest to avoid getting poked or harming your hedgie.

-Being such sensitive and shy creatures, it’s important to approach your hedgehog with a quiet voice and gentle temperament.
+Being such sensitive and shy creatures, it’s important to approach them with a quiet voice and gentle temperament.

-- Wash your hands with a non-fruity smelling soap.
-(If your hands have any food on them, your hedgie may be tempted to take a bit!)
+- Wash your hands with a non-fruity-smelling soap (if your hands have food on them, your hedgie may be tempted to take a bit).

-- Ones in your hands, you can keep him in two hands, gently roll him onto one hand, or place him onto your lap.
+- Once in your hands, gently roll him onto one hand, or place him on your lap.

-- If you aren’t comfortable with handling your hedgehog and his quills yet, you can use a blanket to scoop him up.
+– Takes practice to handle them around.
+If you aren’t comfortable handling your hedgehog and his quills, you can use a blanket to scoop it up.

-– Try to pick up and play with your hedgehog when he is awake, keeping in mind that they are nocturnal and typically sleep throughout the daylight hours.
+– Try to pick it up and play with it when awake.
+Also, remember that they are nocturnal and typically sleep during daylight hours.

-– If you just brought home your hedgehog and he seems very nervous and shy, you may want to avoid handling him too much for a couple of days until he settles in to his knew home.
+– If you just brought it home and look very nervous and shy, you may want to avoid handling him too much for a couple of days until they feel comfortable in its new environment.

-– You should handle your hedgehog for at least 30 minutes a day to ensure that he is getting socialization and has time to bond with you.
+– You should handle it for at least 30 minutes daily to ensure enough socialization and bonding with you.

 – If your hedgehog begins to become aggressive, shaking, starts biting you, or you notice green poop, this is a sign that he’s becoming stressed and had too much handling that day.